-However, even with modern technology, business owners still struggle to find effective ways to acquire new customers and retain them.
-If you want your business to be successful, define the most effective way to optimize lead acquisition as well as customer retention.
+But even with modern technology, business owners still struggle to find effective ways to acquire new customers and retain them.

-In this post, we'll break down what a customer base is and provide tips on how your company can grow and retain its customer base.
+In this post, we'll break down what a customer base is and provide tips on how your company can grow and retain its existing one.

-It's important to identify your customer base because these people are incredibly valuable to your business.
-They buy your products the most and rely on your company to achieve their goals.
+It's essential to identify your customer base because these people are incredibly valuable to your business.
+They buy your products the most and rely on your company to help them achieve their goals.
 Recognizing these customers will help your marketing, sales, and customer service teams build a productive relationship with your customer base.

 Customer Base vs. Installed Base

 The installed base refers to the group of customers within your customer base who are actively using your products.
 Unlike the customer base, this group excludes people who have not recently made a purchase or are not engaging with your business's offers.
-Identifying these customers will help your company provide timely service that will improve retention
+Identifying these customers will help your company provide timely service to improve retention.

-Now that you're able to identify your customer base and your installed base, you're probably wondering how to make them bigger.
-Let's talk about how you can use customer service to grow, develop, and retain your customer base.
+Now that you can identify your customer base and installed base, you're probably wondering how to build, grow, and retain one.
+Let’s find out.

 How to Grow Your Customer Base